What Happens If I Only Pay the Minimum on My Credit Card?

 Let’s look at some frequently asked question and answers to wrap up our perspective on the hazards of making minimum payments on a credit card.

-What happens if you pay the minimum on your credit card?
+What happens if I only pay the minimum on my credit card?

 - You won’t be charged late fees, and your card will stay in good standing.
 You will have almost no effect on your credit balance, since less than twenty percent of the very low payment actually pays down the debt, while the card still charges you high interest for carrying a balance.

-Is it OK to pay the minimum payment on credit card?
+Is it OK to pay the minimum payment on a credit card?

 - It’s fine to make minimum, especially if you cant afford more.
 The longer you do so, however, the more debt you accrue and the more likely you are to make a financial mistake.

-Is it better to pay off credit card or minimum payment?
+Is it better to pay off a credit card or make the minimum payment?

 - It’s always better to pay off your credit card balance.
 In the long run you pay a lot less, sometimes as much as half of what you pay if you go the minimum card payment route for any length of time.

-Does it hurt your credit score to pay minimum payment?
+Does it hurt your credit score to pay only the minimum payment?